rodrigofrdev/plsql-guide/README.md

 # Aggregate functions

 When you use a aggregate function always return a value.
 So, you do not need check no_data_found exception.
 Be careful!
 Check if your logic return the expected value.
+In the below sample, nvl was added for get 1 for null values returned.
 ```sql
 select nvl(max(item_de_provisao), 0) + 1 into v_next_provision_item
 from HsPropostaFinanceiraParcelas